Stop overpaying - start transferring money with Ogvio. Sign up, invite friends & grab Rewards now! 🎁

 - Locals.
 Even users who don’t travel can still benefit.
 Ogvio’s wallet and payment link functions are handy for small domestic transfers or casual payments among friends.

-Judging by this, it seems like Ogvio wants to focus on individual users at launch.
-Considering the platform’s planned focus on international remittance, I think it will serve the right group of users.
+Judging by this, it seems like Ogvio focuses on individual users.
+Considering the platform’s focus on international remittance, I think it serves the right group of users.

 That being said, there is a possibility that Ogvio will expand its reach and offer features more fitting for businesses.
 But for now, most of its features are designed for personal use.